JanWen/gnar_score/README.md

 - Terraform to configure required infrastructure and permission

-Python was chosen because my familiarity with the language and because it's ecosystem offers good libraries for both api development and data science tasks.
+Python was chosen because of my familiarity with the language and because it's ecosystem offers good libraries for both api development and data science tasks.
-Chalice is a Python library that allows us to easily deploy out code to AWS with lambda and API Gateway, using syntax that is similar to other common python api frameworks like flask and fast-api.
+Chalice is a Python library that allows easy deployment to AWS with lambda and API Gateway, using syntax that is similar to other common python api frameworks like flask and fast-api.
-The Data from S3 was used to create tables in Athena as per the guide.
+The Data from S3 was used to create tables in Athena as per the guide provided by Devpost.

 <div class="page"/>

 ## Basic Statistical Indicators

 To begin building a predictive model we can start by looking at some basic statistics indicators.
 A few somewhat obvious choices are first blood, first tower and first inhibitor.
 Out of the 25255 games in the dataset, Blue won 13350 games and red 11903.
 Therefore the blue side has a 64% win rate after getting first blood, while the red side has 0.59.
 The following table also includes the win rates per for first tower and first inhibitor.